ColinOrr/colinorr.github.io/_posts/2016-01-21-visual-studio-code-snippets.md

 summary: |
   Over the years I've developed a number of snippets to help me write unit tests using the MSpec framework.
-After numerous requests from envious co-workers (actually one request from a slightly curious co-worker), I've open sourced them on Github.
+After numerous requests from envious co-workers (actually one request from a mildly curious co-worker), I've open sourced them on Github.
 ---
 Over the years I've developed a number of snippets to help me write unit tests using the [MSpec][1] framework.
-After numerous requests from envious co-workers *(actually one request from a slightly curious co-worker)*, I've finally open sourced them on Github:
+After numerous requests from envious co-workers *(actually one request from a mildly curious co-worker)*, I've finally open sourced them on Github:

 [https://github.com/ColinOrr/vstudio-snippets](https://github.com/ColinOrr/vstudio-snippets)